 How Detailed Must a Request Be?

 A FOIA request for records must be specific enough for us to identify which records you want.
 We may deny your request if it does not sufficiently describe the records you are seeking or requires us to create a new public record or to make a compilation, summary, or report of information.

+A request from a person (other than a person qualified as indigent) must also include the requesting person’s complete name, address and contact information.
+If the request is made by a person other than an individual, then the request must contain the complete name, address, and contact information of the person’s agent who is an individual.

+An address must be written in compliance with the United States Postal Service’s addressing standards and must include a valid telephone number of email address.

 Must Your Written Request Specifically Mention FOIA?